 Alabama is a state that has surprised me on many levels.
 I have enjoyed the experiences we’ve had so far and the people we’ve met.

 It’s a unique state and it’s hard to describe but they do lifestyle and entertainment things with such creative and fun flair.

-Huntsville has some of the coolest nightlife spots I’ve discovered.
+There is all the cool space in Huntsville (they are currently celebrating 50 years of the Apollo in Huntsville), plus it has some of the coolest nightlife spots I’ve discovered.